RESOStandards/RESO-WebAPI-Client-PHP/README.md

 # Overview
 The goal of this library is to allow developers to make basic Web API requests using HTTP and OAuth2.
-Those who need to parse OData metadata will need to add additional handling the OASIS XSD format.
+Those who need to parse OData metadata will need to add additional handling for the [OData XML Metadata format](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/os/schemas/).

 See [RESO's Web API Core specification](https://github.com/RESOStandards/reso-web-api-specifications#web-api-core-endorsement) for more information about which queries servers should support.